extism/lean4-sdk/README.md

 This repo contains the [Lean 4](https://github.com/leanprover/lean4) package for integrating with [Extism](https://github.com/extism/extism)

+Note: These bindings are under active development and the public API is unstable.

 ## Building

 The Extism shared object is required for these bindings to work, see our [https://extism.org/docs/install/](installation instructions).